EdoardoMongardi/nyufile/readme.md

 A FAT32 disk image explorer and manipulation utility in C.

-## Repository Name

-**nyufile**

-## Short Description

-nyufile provides command-line tools to inspect and modify files on a FAT32 filesystem image.
-It supports directory listing, file extraction, and file injection operations.

 ## Contents

 - **nyufile.c**: Main CLI for listing directories and extracting files from a FAT32 disk image.